mooffie/mc/src/lua/doc/HACKING.md

 of LUA_CFLAGS: it's pkg-config's fault.)

 Otherwise don't bother.
-For example, the makefiles of lib/widget and lib/tty and src/editor don't need LUA_CFLAGS because they include src/lua/plumbing.h, which is a high-level interface that doesn't pull-in capi.h.
+For example, the makefiles of lib/widget and lib/tty and src/editor **don't** need LUA_CFLAGS because they include lib/scripting.h (or lib/lua/plumbing.h), which is a high-level interface that doesn't pull-in capi.h.

-Another example: src/vfs/luafs/makefile.am *does* need it because it uses the Lua API.
+Another example: src/vfs/luafs/makefile.am *does* need it because the source file there includes capi.h.

-Another example: src/makefile.am *does* need it, because textconf.c includes capi.h.
+Another example: src/makefile.am *does* need it because textconf.c includes capi.h.

 (Don't bother with LUA_LIBS: it need only appear in lib/Makefile.am.)